cisco/ChezScheme/README.md

 For more information on Chez Scheme, see the [Chez Scheme Project Page](https://cisco.github.io/ChezScheme/).

-Major additions to Chez Scheme in the Racket variant:
+Main additions to Chez Scheme in the Racket variant:

  * AArch64 support

- * pb (Portable bytecode) support, which is mainly useful for bootstrapping a build on any supported platform
+ * Portable bytes (pb) support, which is mainly useful for bootstrapping a build on any supported platform

  * Unboxed floating-point arithmetic and flvectors